icfnext/prosper/README.md

 ### Content Import

 Another way to generate supporting content is to import a vault exported/packaged content structure.
-The content import is completely automatic and will run for all your specs when it detects content to import.
+The content import is completely automatic and will run for all of your specs when it detects content to import.
 To take advantage of the content import, simply create a `SLING-INF/content` directory within your project's test resources location (ex. `src/test/resources/SLING-INF/content`).
 The `content` directory must contain a child `jcr_root` directory and `META-INF` directory.
 The `jcr_root` directory will contain all the vault exported/packaged content.
-The `META-INF` directory will contain all the vault configuration xml files typically found within an AEM package.
+The `META-INF` directory will contain all the vault configuration XML files typically found within an AEM package.

 #### Specifying a `filter.xml` File

-You can specify an alternative `filter.xml` file by using the class level `ContentFilters` annotation.
+You can specify an alternative `filter.xml` file by using the class level `com.citytechinc.aem.prosper.annotations.ContentFilters` annotation.
 Simply provide the path to the `filter.xml` file in the XML element and it will be used instead of the `filter.xml` file within the META-INF/vault directory.
-The example below shows how you can provide a path to a filter.xml file.
+The example below shows how you can provide a path to a non-default `filter.xml` file.

 ```groovy
 @ContentFilters(